 “All mankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a white has no superiority over black nor a black has any superiority over white except by piety (taqwa) and good action.”

-Some of the other main principles set forth in social relations can be summarized as below:
+Some of the other main principles set forth in social relations can be summarized as stated in the verses below:

 “Oh, you who believe and trust in God!
 No group of men should ridicule the other.
 The ridiculed ones may, after all, be better than them.
 And no group of women should ridicule the other.
 The ridiculed ones may, after all, be better than them.
 Do not seek out faults of one another; do not use offensive nicknames for one another!
 How bad it is to call someone ‘deviant’ after he/she believes and trusts in God!
 Those who do not repent, by regretting and amending their bad behaviors, are wrongdoers.